harshabakku/rainbow-bridge-ETH-XTZ/README.md

 ## Usage

-You can install `rainbow-bridge-cli` from npm
+You can install `tez-bridge-cli` from npm

 ```
-    npm i -g rainbow-bridge-cli
+    npm i -g tez-bridge-cli
 ```

-To learn the commands that you can use with the rainbow bridge run
+To learn the commands that you can use with the tezbridge bridge run

 ```
-    rainbow --help
+    tezbridge --help
 ```

 Alternatively, clone this repo, `yarn install`, then you can see what commands you can use with: